 From books to newspapers to magazines, it's no secret that the print industry is in freefall, one of the earliest victims of online content and devices like e-readers.
 Binders and finishers are among the last humans to physically assemble print reading materials, but their repetitive and routine jobs can, and likely soon will be done by machines.

 Wrangler and herder

-The Daily Star recently predicted that giant leaps in artificial intelligence will lead to robots and computers muscling European soccer referees out of their jobs by 2030.
+In 2018, the Daily Star predicted that giant leaps in artificial intelligence would lead to robots and computers muscling European soccer referees out of their jobs by 2030.
 That trend will likely hold true for sports—and referees—of all stripes.
-ESPN recently reported that even the commissioner of Major League Baseball believes that flawlessly accurate computers will soon be available to replace umpires.
+ESPN also reported that even the commissioner of Major League Baseball believes that flawlessly accurate computers will soon be available to replace umpires.